traviszuleger/mysql-contexts/.github/README.md

 );
 ```

 The above code shows how powerful these events can get-- You can log specific data about the failed statement, print it to the command line, or even re-attempt it with a different database.
+You can also attach multiple events to an event.
+Each event will be emitted in the order that it was attached.

-__NOTE: Attaching a FailHandler onto any command fail event in that `MySqlTableContext` will still throw the original Error at time of execution.
+__NOTE: Attaching a FailHandler onto any command fail event in that `MySqlTableContext` will *still* throw the original Error at time of execution.
 These event handlers are primarily for logging purposes.__

 # Future plans